Bose-Einstein condensates and the thin-shell limit in anisotropic bubble traps: Introduction

-This paper aims to explain the relationship between the geometrical distortion of a bubble trap, its curvature, and the confinement of the particles in the thin-shell limit.
-Section 2 describes the mathematical background applied in our work defining the concepts and explaining the theoretical basis in which our theory is developed.
-In section 3, the second step towards the building of our theoretical development is made by calculating the harmonic radial frequency in the Guassian-Normal coordinate system (GNCS) where its angular dependency is exposed, the definition of the thin-shell limit is discussed in a rigorous mathematical way showing its dependence on the bubble trap geometrical distortion, and also, a particular application of our theory is shown.
+In this paper, we work out an explicit relation between the confinement of the particles in the thin-shell limit and the geometrical distortion of a bubble trap for a family of confinement potentials.
+They are chosen in such a way that the current experiments are included as special cases.
+All potentials in this family turn out to exhibit the same angular dependency for the confinement strength.
+Section 2 describes the mathematical background by defining the concepts in which our theory is developed.
+In a second step we calculate in section 3 the harmonic radial frequency in the Gaussian Normal Coordinate System (GNCS) and expose its resulting angular dependency.
+Furthermore, the definition of the thin-shell limit is discussed in a more rigorous way by elucidating how it depends on the geometrical distortion of the bubble trap.
 The general Gross-Pitaevskii Hamiltonian of the system is deduced using a perturbative approach near the thin-shell limit in section 4.
 In section 5, special topics of the spherical shell and the Thomas-Fermi approximation are considered.
-Finally, in section 6, the corresponding effective Gross-Pitaevskii equation is perturbatively solved for small distortions in order to determine both the ground-state wavefunction and the oscillation frequencies.
+Finally, in section 6, the corresponding effective Gross-Pitaevskii equation is perturbatively solved for small distortions from a spherical bubble trap in order to determine both the ground-state wave function and the oscillation frequencies.